pfsense/docs/source/releases/2-4-4-p1-new-features-and-changes.rst

 * Updated mpd to 5.8_8 to address issues with Orange MTU `#8995 <https://redmine.pfsense.org/issues/8995>`__
 * Fixed PPPoE service name checks to allow ``:`` and other alphanumeric characters `#9002 <https://redmine.pfsense.org/issues/9002>`__
 * Fixed PHP errors when creating QinQ entries `#9109 <https://redmine.pfsense.org/issues/9109>`__
+* Fixed the MAC address shown when editing a LAGG entry to always show the hardware MAC for each NIC and not the currently active address, which is no longer accurate for LAGG members `#8937 <https://redmine.pfsense.org/issues/8937>`__
+* Fixed a PHP error when setting an interface address to act as a DHCP server from the console, when no other DHCP servers are already configured `#9144 <https://redmine.pfsense.org/issues/9144>`__
+* Fixed a situation where editing a VLAN interface caused all other VLAN interfaces with the same parent to be reconfigured, which led to several other issues `#9115 <https://redmine.pfsense.org/issues/9115>`__

+  .. warning:: Editing a VLAN parent interface can still cause problems.
+If this
+     becomes an issue on a firewall, consider moving from using the untagged parent to having that traffic be tagged so that the parent interface is not assigned or in use. `#9154 <https://redmine.pfsense.org/issues/9154>`__

+     Known issues include:

+     * PPPoE instances on VLANs will not reconnect after the interface is reconfigured `#9148 <https://redmine.pfsense.org/issues/9148>`__
+     * VLAN interfaces that use IPv6 tracking may lose their addresses `#9136 <https://redmine.pfsense.org/issues/9136>`__

 Hardware/Platform
 -----------------

 * Fixed handling of EFI console when a device boots from UEFI, where ``vidconsole`` is not valid `#8978 <https://redmine.pfsense.org/issues/8978>`__
+* Fixed PHP errors in switch configuration on platforms including integrated switches
+* Added support for SG-5100 hardware watchdog

+  .. note:: Enable the Watchdog daemon under **System > Advanced** on the **Miscellaneous** tab, and then reboot and enable it in the BIOS with a timeout longer than the timeout configured in the GUI.

 User Management / Authentication
 --------------------------------